 2. Quit using bots

 I haven’t used any bots before, but I’ve read about them leading to shadow bans.
-If your account is active in two different countries at once, Instagram’s going to know something is up.
+If your account is active in two different countries at once, Instagram’s definitely going to know something is up.

 3. Delete hashtags on all of your old posts